Bay Lake, Florida: 2010 and 2020 census

+2000 census

 As of the census of 2000, there were 23 people, 9 households, and 6 families residing in the city.
 The population density was 1.2 inhabitants per square mile (0.4/km^{2}).
 There were 9 housing units at an average density of 0.5 per square mile (0.2/km^{2}).
-The racial makeup of the city in was twenty-two whites (95.7%) and one African American (4.3%).
-None of the people in Bay Lake were Asian, Native American or Hispanics or Latinos.
+The racial makeup of the city was twenty-two whites (95.7%) and one African American (4.3%).
+None of the people in Bay Lake were Asian, Native American, Pacific Islanders, other races, multiracial people, or Hispanics or Latinos.

-There were nine households in Bay Lake, out of which three had children under the age of 18 living with them, five had married couples living together, one had a female householder with no husband present, and three of the households were non-families.
+In 2000, there were nine households in Bay Lake, out of which three had children under the age of 18 living with them, five had married couples living together, one had a female householder with no husband present, and three of the households were non-families.
 Three households were made up of individuals, and one consisted of someone living alone who was 65 years of age or older.
 The average household size was 2.56 and the average family size was 3.00.

-The median income for a household in the city was $86,288, and the median income for a family was $86,288.
+In 2000, the median income for a household in the city was $86,288, and the median income for a family was $86,288.
 Males had a median income of $76,284 versus $21,667 for females.
 The per capita income for the city was $26,731.
 None of the population and none of the families were below the poverty line.

 Because of Bay Lake statistics, legislators have to be careful not to use the words "maximum" and "average" in the computations used for the State of Florida's 2007 property tax reform debate.
-For example, in 2006 the “per capita levy” of property tax in Bay Lake was $176,230.
+For example, in 2006, the "per capita levy" of property tax in Bay Lake was $176,230.
 Since the statewide average that year was $475, legislators have had to be careful to distinguish the phrase "average savings" from the phrase "savings by the average taxpayer."

-In 2010 Bay Lake had a population of 47.
-The racial and ethnic composition of the population was 72.3% white, 6.4% Asian, 4.3% of two or more races and 17.0% Hispanic or Latino.